rexiap/neusauber/docs/products.rst

 |REPLACE2|

     AR Transparent Rust Inhibitor is solvent base chemical agent, providing anti rust thin transparent protective film for covered surface.
 Wide range of applications, for example, new or rusted metal frame.
 It can make new material surface survived over 20 months without any weight loss in ISO 9223 C5 corrosive environment.
-Also improve D grade rusted (by SIS-05-5900) parts to A grade immediately, and stay the same for 6 months in C5 corrosive environment.
+Also improve D grade (by SIS-05-5900) rusted parts to A grade immediately, and stay the same over 6 months in C5 corrosive environment.

     Rohs, VOCs, FDA verificated by SGS